nicholaswmin/automap/README.md

 > Note that in these time-complexity speculations are solely in the context
 > of network roundtrips since they are by far the biggest bottleneck in
 > most cases.
->
-> They don't describe local computations and there's not much attention
-> being paid in that regard, in general.

 #### Flat lists